Putting the magic back into client relationships, with James Ashford

 Risk management and the complexity of accounting

-Stuart and James discuss another big problem that often arises in the engagement letter process: risk management.
+Stuart and James discuss another big problem that often arises in the accounting engagement letter process: risk management.

 James has seen far too many financial fallouts that can come from a well-intentioned CPA taking on work beyond the scope of a project.
 “Something I’ve found in this space is that accountants, bookkeepers, CPAs—they care so much.
 They genuinely want to serve, and they genuinely want to help people.
 And very often, that can be their undoing.”